They Who Feed on Shadows - Episode 6

 Richard Colgrave”

 My mother replied to Richard Colgrave on office letterhead and ordered him to stop interfering with the treatment of her patients.
 She returned his check.
-The words of Dale’s brother could not be more honest.
+The words of Dale’s brother could not be more plain.
 They are the words of a farmer’s son, a bank man who says openly: my brother is hurting people, he’s failing at his work, he’s failing at his life, and we’re worried.

 Sylvia did not see it.
 She preferred the Colgrave voice that spoke in terms she resonated with - dreamscapes of angels, injuries, and the brutalization of boundaries.
 One letter is a fever dream.
 The other is daylight.
 And it was daylight my mother, the psychiatrist, could not see.